 It’s been 27 years since Friends first aired, yet attention in the iconic comedy shows no signs of slowing.
 And despite worries of a cringefest, the 2021 Friends Reunion has done nothing to damage it.
 Friends has become the Beatles of television: a perfect piece of chemistry that never outstayed its welcome.

-Perhaps certain aspects are a little problematic for modern viewers – the fat-shaming, the gender stereotypes – but let’s remember that it’s a product of its era and move swiftly on to the universal truth: it’s funny.
-Very, very funny.
+Perhaps certain aspects are a little problematic for modern viewers – the fat-shaming, the gender stereotypes – but let’s remember that it’s a product of its era and move swiftly on to the universal truth: it’s very, very funny.
 And more than that, the characters are relatable.
 Theirs is a timeless 20-something universe, but with big apartments and no job insecurity.
-Well, apart from Joey, of course – but then, he’s an actor.
+Apart from Joey, of course – but then, he’s an actor.

 In one of his rare bouts of employment, Joey finds himself acting in a period war drama opposite Oldman, whose star turn as a drunken actor earned him an Emmy nod.
 Unfortunately, Oldman can’t speak without drenching Joey’s face in spit; and his drunkenness nearly forces Joey to miss Monica and Chandler’s wedding.

 In the 1990s, Saunders was at the height of her fame, with French & Saunders leading to a stellar run of Absolutely Fabulous (ranked 17 on the BFI’s all-time 100 Greatest British TV Programmes).
 Channelling a more uptight version of Edina, Saunders played Emily’s mother at Ross and Emily’s wedding.